blackout21/blackout21.github.io/en/media.md

 ### Static blackout pages

-Using a static blackout page, you can inform your visitors about the protests and the EU copyright directive against Article 13 (and also 11 and 12) on March 21st.
+You can inform your visitors easily about the protests and the EU copyright directive using a static blackout page.

-There a different versions.
+There are different versions.
 You can just copy you favorite version to your webserver or redirect to our version!
 The `blank` versions work without any external resources.
 It's pure HTML with some inline CSS.
 For the `wallpaper` versions you need the additional `wallpaper.jpg`.

 {% include static_pages.html %}

+If you need any help, please contact <a href="https://twitter.com/Blackout21_EU">Blackout21_EU</a> on Twitter.

+#### PHP

 Small PHP code snippet (just copy it to your `index.php` or `wp-include.php`).
 You can modify the date (`2019-03-21`), if you want to test it.